-As the declining self-sufficiency of the Japanese agricultural sector is resulting in a growing reliance on imports to cover the domestic demand, food retailers are maintaining their roles as an intermediate to bridge the gap between wholesalers and consumers.
-With online supermarkets struggling to consolidate their positions in a market, in which store retail is preferred for buying daily necessities, channels like supermarkets have successfully braved the challenges of the slow shift to e-commerce.
+Taking the role as the frontrunners of food retailing, the supermarket sector is dominated by domestic operators that unite a multitude of store brands under their umbrella.
+As online supermarkets are struggling to consolidate their positions in the market, the brick-and-mortar counterparts have successfully braved the challenges of the slow shift to e-commerce and re-affirmed their positions.
 In particular, in the supply chain of nondurable produces are store retailers entrusted with the task of supplying even small neighborhoods with fresh meats, fishery products, and freshly harvested crops.

 Holidays and food retailFood retail in Japan is heavily impacted by seasonal changes and holiday events.
-Even though Japanese cuisine has evolved and adapted to the rising popularity of Western foods, dishes prepared with seasonal ingredients and often associated with specific holidays remain a part of Japanese eating behavior.
+Even though Japanese cuisine has evolved and adapted to the rising popularity of Western foods, dishes prepared with seasonal ingredients and often associated with specific holidays remain a part of Japanese food traditions.
 Linked to festive gatherings with a variety of traditional dishes, holiday seasons drive the market demand for food ingredients and ready-to-eat meals.
 Monthly food sales in Japan surge at the end of the year, facilitated by the food traditions related to Christmas Eve and New Year’s events.
-While fried chicken is a popular companion to the Christmas mood in December, opulent tiered boxes stacked in several layers and filled with a multitude of prepared dishes (osechi) are served for the New Year’s festivities.
-Traditionally prepared at home in the past, retailers are benefitting nowadays from the interest in ready-made boxes to cater to the busy days towards year-end.
+Traditionally prepared at home in the past, retailers are benefitting nowadays from the interest in ready-made foods to cater to the busy households towards year-end.